Austin Slater Preview, Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.74 team ERA ranks 25th across all league pitching staffs.
+- The Reds have a 4.74 team ERA that ranks 25th across all MLB pitching staffs.

-- The Reds give up the fourth-most home runs in baseball (183 total, 1.4 per game).
+- The Reds allow the fourth-most home runs in baseball (183 total, 1.4 per game).

+- Williamson (4-3) gets the starting nod for the Reds in his 19th start of the season.
+He's put together a 4.08 ERA in 92 2/3 innings pitched, with 82 strikeouts.

-- The lefty's most recent appearance was on Wednesday against the Los Angeles Angels, when he threw four innings, surrendering three earned runs while giving up five hits.
+- The lefty last appeared on Friday against the Arizona Diamondbacks, when he went six scoreless innings while giving up six hits.

+- In 18 games this season, the 25-year-old has a 4.08 ERA and 8 strikeouts per nine innings, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.